thegamecracks/thegamecracks.github.io/docs/python/syspath.rst

 ---------------------------------

 sys.path is a list of directories that Python searches when resolving imports.
-When Python sees ``import bar``, it iterates through each directory to find the first module that matches the name ``bar`` before importing it.
-This includes your Python's standard library and the site-packages directory where your pip-installed modules go to.

-You can see for yourself what sys.path looks like by printing it out, or by using the command ``python -m site``:
+You can see what sys.path looks like by printing it out, or by using the command ``python -m site``:

 .. code-block:: python

-    :force:
+    # Example output of python -m site:
     sys.path = [
         '/home/thegamecracks/thegamecracks.github.io',
         '/home/thegamecracks/.pyenv/versions/3.11.9/lib/python311.zip',